thriveweb/sailinginparadise/content/defaultPages/2022-06-29-pre-arrival-info.md

   ### WELCOME TO SAILING IN PARADISE!

-  Your charter is just around the corner and we look forward to welcoming you and your guests onboard :) We have put together some essential pre-charter info to help get you ready for a totally stress-free and seamless experience!
+  Your charter is just around the corner and we look forward to welcoming you onboard :) We have put together some essential pre-charter info to help get you ready for a totally stress-free and seamless experience!

   ###### GETTING TO THE MARINA